atbolsh/TransformerHomunculus/docs/side_quests.md

  -- try different training mechanisms for the frameworks.
 Check speeds and price
     -- check prices again, then maybe buy some top-of-the-line servers and swallow cost -- look up simple 3d envs.
 Try writing for one?
- -- look up lego robots and AI for lego robots (or other small robot platforms).
+X -- look up lego robots and AI for lego robots (or other small robot platforms).
 Start building an env / machine?
 Play with simulators.
-    -- focus on systems with prebuilt simulators / pretraining mechanisms -- business plans (see business_plans.md)
+X    -- focus on systems with prebuilt simulators / pretraining mechanisms -- business plans (see business_plans.md)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~